The Jewelry of Pompeii

 Gold necklace with crescent (lunula) pendant, Oplontis B, 79 CE (Regents of the University of Michigan)

-Another common style is a bracelet made of hemispherical half-domes attached by chain links that act as hinges.
-Several examples of this bracelet were foundsome made of solid gold, others gilded with gold leaf.
+Another common style is a bracelet composed of hemispherical half-domes joined by chain links.
+Several examples were discovered in Pompeii—some made of solid gold, others gilded with gold leaf.

 Two ancient Roman gold bracelets with interlinking double hemispheres found in Pompeii